ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

   end,
 })
 ```

-When you open a `sparql` file (a file with suffix `.rq`),
+When you open a `sparql` file (a file with suffix `.rq`), this runs the command `qlue-ls server` and
-this runs the command `qlue-ls server` and connects the language client to this process.
+connects the language client to this process.

 ## VS-code

 In vs-code, there is no built-in language-client.
-Instead, you have to create a vs-code-extention that acts as a language-client.
+Instead, you have to create a vs-code-extension that acts as a language-client.
 I will do that in the future™.

 ## The Browser

-Okay, now the for the cherry on top:
+Okay, now the cherry on top:
 Let's connect this thing to a web-based editor (an editor that runs in a browser).
-"But wait!" you might say, "browser is JavaScript land".
+"But wait!" you might say, "Browser is JavaScript land!".
 And you would be right, until 2017.

 ### WebAssembly